FREQUENTLY ASKED QUESTIONS

 $40 non-refundable application fee, plus $40 for each additional medium.

 $495 non-refundable booth fee - your booth fee constitutes an agreement to show.
 Booth space cannot be reserved without payment of fees.
-There will be no cancellations or refunds after April 27th except for family emergencies and will be at the discretion of the AAF team.
+There will be no cancellations or refunds after April 27th except for health or family emergencies and will be at the discretion of the AAF team.

 Acceptable Canopy Dimensions: 10´ x 10´ we can also accommodate some 15x15 if needed.
 Important note: due to emergency lane access requirements, each booth space on the square proper measures approximately 10 feet wide by 8 feet deep, with an additional two feet on the backside of your space.
 Artists may not share booth space except in the case of artistic collaboration.
 The AAF will make an effort to give accepted artists preferred booth spaces.
 However, there are no guarantees, and assigned booth spaces are subject to change

 FACILITIES AND SET-UP